About 15 people showed up Wednesday night for the second round of interviews for the Clawson superintendent position.

 Urquhart said it's important to be open, honest and visible in the community at school events such as high school football games.
 He also said he attends PTA meetings to address questions and concerns from parents.

 The last candidate, Monique Beels, will be interviewed on 6:30 p.m.
 Thursday.
-Learn more about the professional and educational backgrounds of the candidates.
+Learn more about the of the candidates.